By Cristina Utti

 - Change in personality – This one can be a little tricky because teenagers are full of hormones that affect their moods.
-One minute they can be happy, and the next minute sad, angry, or crying.
-This behavior in normal to a degree.
+One minute they can be happy and the next minute sad, angry, or crying.
+This behavior is normal to a degree.
 Parents know their children.
-If you suspect that your child’s character or attitude has gone to extremes such as being more talkative and energetic than normal or sleeping more than usual, these can be signs of a drug/alcohol problem.
+If you suspect that your child’s character or behavior has gone to extremes (maybe they are more talkative and energetic than normal or sleeping more than usual), this can be a sign of a drug/alcohol problem.

-- School – One of the first signs of a teenager experiencing some kind of problem is a change in their school performance.
-Skipping class, not wanting to go to school, getting in trouble, and grades dropping are all signs of a problem.
+- Doing poorly in school – One of the first signs of a teenager experiencing some kind of problem is a change in their school performance.
+Skipping class, not wanting to go to school, getting in trouble, and dropping grades are all signs of a problem.
 Do not take these lightly.

 - Weight change – Loss of appetite and a significant amount of weight loss can mean more than dieting.

-- Money problems – Unexplained need for money or money missing from the house- be aware of manipulating behavior when your child asks for money or if you find money missing.
+- Money problems – Unexplained need for money or money missing from the house can be signs of addiction.
+Be aware of manipulating behavior when your child asks for money or if you find money missing.

 - Feeling sick – If your teen is getting sick and refuses to go to the doctor, there may be a problem.
 Look for signs such as blood shot eyes, dilated pupils, frequent nosebleeds, headaches, marks on arms, profuse sweating, nausea or vomiting, and shakes or tremors.

-- Privacy – If your teen has always left their bedroom door open and now locks it, causing you to be suspicious, follow your gut.
+- Sudden desire for privacy – If your teen has always left their bedroom door open and now locks it, follow your gut.
 If they are acting suspicious, they probably are doing something that they do not want you to know about.

 If you notice any of these signs in your child, do some research and do some snooping.
-Be prepared for a talk with your teen that will help, not alienate him/her.
-There is help out there for parents of teens that are struggling with drug abuse and addiction.
-When you love someone, it really is a family matter because even if one person is ill the entire family feels it.
-If you need to get help for your self first to assist you in dealing with your teen, then do so.
-In doing this, you may not only be saving your sanity, but also your child’s life.
+Be prepared for a talk with your teen, and go into it with an intention to help, not to alienate them.
+If you need to get help for yourself first to assist you in dealing with your teen, then do so.
+In doing this, you may be saving not only your sanity, but also your child’s life.